Oblique corrections when $m_W \neq m_Z \cos{\theta_W}$ at tree level: Introduction

-In the SM and in an NPM only scalar fields that have weak isospin $J=1/2$, \ie\ doublets of $SU(2)$, and have weak hypercharge $Y=\pm1/2$ get vacuum expectation values (VEVs).\footnote{Possibly, scalar fields with $J = Y = 0$ acquire VEVs too, but those VEVs neither break $SU(2) \times U(1)$ nor contribute to $m_W$ and $m_Z$.} As a consequence, at tree level the masses of the gauge bosons are related through \be \widehat m_W = \widehat c\, \widehat m_Z. \ee This is due to the accidental `custodial' $SU(2)$ symmetry of the scalar potential~\cite{lynn1992} when all the scalars with VEVs are in $SU(2$) doublets.
-At loop level eq.~\eqref{eq:Veltman rho hat=1} gets corrections, because both the hypercharge gauge interactions and the Yukawa couplings break the custodial symmetry.
+In the SM and in an NPM only scalar fields that have weak isospin $1/2$, \ie\ doublets of $SU(2)$, and have weak hypercharge $\pm 1/2$ get vacuum expectation values (VEVs).\footnote{Possibly, scalar fields with null isospin and hypercharge acquire VEVs too, but those VEVs neither break {$SU(2) \times U(1)$} nor contribute to {$m_W$} and {$m_Z$}.} As a consequence, at tree level the masses of the gauge bosons are related through \be \widehat m_W = \widehat c\, \widehat m_Z. \ee This is due to the accidental `custodial' $SU(2)$ symmetry of the scalar potential~\cite{lynn1992} when all the scalars with VEVs are in $SU(2$) doublets.
+At loop level Eq.~\eqref{eq:Veltman rho hat=1} gets corrections, because the custodial symmetry is not a symmetry of the complete Lagrangian: both the hypercharge gauge interactions and the Yukawa couplings break it.